 A specific gene for the HLA-B27 tissue type is present in many people who have ankylosing spondylitis.
-Of people with ankylosing spondylitis, 80%-95% also have the gene for HLA-B27.
+Of people with ankylosing spondylitis, most also have the gene for HLA-B27.
 This does not mean, however, that a person will automatically get ankylosing spondylitis if he or she has the gene.
-Although about 8% of Americans have the gene for HLA-B27, less than 1% of the population actually has or will develop ankylosing spondylitis.
+Although a small percentage of Americans have the gene for HLA-B27, less than 1% of the population actually has or will develop ankylosing spondylitis.
 However, if a person is thought to have ankylosing spondylitis, a blood test is useful to determine if that person has the gene for HLA-B27.

 In the early stages of ankylosing spondylitis, determining a definite diagnosis is sometimes difficult.
 If a person has the specific signs and symptoms of ankylosing spondylitis and he or she has the gene for HLA-B27, the diagnosis of ankylosing spondylitis is likely correct.

 AS Diagnosis and Treatment